Victor Mansaray

-Victor Mansaray (born February 2, 1997) is a professional soccer player who plays as a forward.
+Victor Mansaray (born February 22, 1997) is a professional soccer player who plays as a forward for V.League 2 club Thái Nguyên.
 Born in Sierra Leone, he has represented the United States at youth level.

 Early life

 Victor Mansaray was born in Freetown, Sierra Leone on February 2, 1997.
 During his youth, he spent time with his family in both Sierra Leone and Jamaica.
 He later moved to the Seattle area in Washington State.
 He first lived in the city of Puyallup before moving again to nearby Fife, where he attended Fife High School.

 Club career

 Youth

 Mansaray entered the Seattle Sounders Academy midway through the 2012–13 season and appeared in 20 games, scoring 11 goals.
 The following season, still with the U-16's, he scored a team-high 18 goals in 24 games.

 Seattle Sounders

 In November 2014, Mansaray signed with Seattle Sounders, making him the club's youngest ever signing at the age of 17, as well as their fourth Homegrown Player.
 He first appeared for Sounders during a pre-season match in the Desert Diamond Cup on February 21.
 He was substituted in at the 66th minute and scored a goal at the 74th, but the Sounders ultimately lost to Sporting Kansas City, 3–2.
 On March 21, 2015, he made his regular season professional debut with USL affiliate club Seattle Sounders 2 in a 4–2 victory over Sacramento Republic.
 He made his MLS debut a week later in a 0–0 draw away to FC Dallas.